-Throughout the last year Children’s Parliament has been listening to the views and experiences of children across Scotland.
-They have told us their ‘Big Ideas’ for what needs to change in 2021 to make Scotland a better place both now and in the future.
-All of these ‘Big Ideas’ have been chosen to help with the ‘Big Problems’ children want to fix in 2021 and in the future.
+Throughout 2020 Children’s Parliament listened to the views and experiences of children across Scotland.
+They told us their ‘Big Ideas’ for what needed to change in 2021 to make Scotland a better place both now and in the future.
+All of the ‘Big Ideas’ were chosen to help with the ‘Big Problems’ children wanted to fix in 2021 and in the future.
 The ‘Big Problems’ are:

 – Climate Change